Neutral / cushion / high arch

 The Inov-8 Trailroc 285 has quite a firm midsole compound.
 When I first ran in the shoe, the foam was uncomfortably firm.

-The midsole serves as a layer of protection from hazards on the trail, dampening the impact from trampling on any rocks.
+The midsole serves as a layer of protection from hazards on the trail, dampening the impact of trampling on any rocks.

 The midsole is shaped such that it does not provide any arch support.
 Similarly, the insole is very neutral.